jobala/blog/content/posts/go.md

 keywords: go
 ---

-Recently I was asked to work on MicrosoftGraph's [Go SDK](https://github.com/microsoftgraph/msgraph-sdk-go-core) after working exclusively on Python projects for the last two years with a short stint on [MGT](https://github.com/microsoftgraph/microsoft-graph-toolkit) which is in Typescript.
+Recently I was asked to work on MicrosoftGraph's [Go SDK](https://github.com/microsoftgraph/msgraph-sdk-go-core) after working on Python projects for a long time with a stint on [MGT](https://github.com/microsoftgraph/microsoft-graph-toolkit) which is written in Typescript.
 This article is about what I like about Go as a (former?)
 Python programmer.

 ### Formatting